wagenadl/escope/README.md

 individually acquired single sweeps can be saved.
 A Python module is included to conveniently load saved data for further analyis.

-ESpark can output a variety of pulse waveforms either singly or in programmable trains.
+Through its “ESpark module”, EScope can output a variety of pulse waveforms either singly or in programmable trains.
 Up to four analog or digital channels can be driven concurrently.
 The software displays previews of the signals to be generated making it particularly easy for students to design complex stimuli.

 ## Compatibility

-EScope and ESpark are compatible with most National Instruments multifunction data acquisition boards and does not require a LabView license.
+EScope is compatible with the picoDAQ data acquisition system from Pasadena Neurotech and with most National Instruments multifunction data acquisition boards.
+EScope  does not require a LabView license.
 The software has been tested on both Windows and Linux.
 It will likely work on MacOS as well.